History & Biographies

 A visionary from an early age

-General Charles de Gaulle is a multi-faceted man.
-There is the savior, a leading figure in French history during WWII.
-There is the intimate man who cuddled his trisomic daughter, loved the simplicity of family life, and always needed Yvonne, the woman of his life.
+General Charles de Gaulle is a multifaceted man.
+He is the savior, a leading figure in French history during WWII.
+He is also the intimate man who cuddled his trisomic daughter, loved the simplicity of family life, and always needed Yvonne, the woman of his life.

 And then there is the lesser-known side of the man, a visionary even from an early age.

 This film tells the story of young Charles becoming General de Gaulle and the many challenges he imposed on himself.
-The story begins on November 22, 1890, and ends on June 18, 1940, in London.
+The story begins on November 22, 1890, and ends in London on June 18, 1940.

 An indelible trauma